Zarand3r/insight/README.md

+Image taking a picture of your notes, or the whiteboard during lecture on your phone, and having it fed into an algorithm that converts the handwritten digits into text?

+Make it a web app first

 Converts a picture of text into digital text.
 Uses a pretrained model from machine learning.
 This is just for practice.